 9 surprising walking activities

 Walking is a great way to get active - it's fun, flexible and free.
-But if you're looking for something more unusual than a stroll in your local park, check out our guide.
+But if you're looking for something more unusual than a stroll in your local park, check out our list of nine surprising walking activities and find out how you can get involved.

 1. Walking football